 The Assembly cosponsored "Transforming Access, Mobility, and Delivery in Cities," held between October 28th-30th, 2014, as part of its ongoing work to connect stakeholders and advance knowledge on vexing urban challenges.

 Organized by Roderick M. Hills and Russell E. Palmer, the project sought to address the perceived crisis in the field after the collapse of Arthur Anderson--one of the 'big five' firms--in 2002.
 Two assemblies, one on the Accounting Profession (2003) and another on Auditor Concentration (2005) explored the structural problems of the field and their potential public policy remedies.

 A series of six Assemblies held between 1999 and 2002 that focused on finding "common ground" on some of the more divisive issues in American life, from racial equality to religion to family structure.

-The American Assembly is proud to be a conference supporter of the the sixth biennial Reinventing Older Communities conference, cosponsored by the Federal Reserve Banks of Atlanta, Boston, Chicago, Cleveland, New York, Philadelphia, Richmond
+The American Assembly supported the the sixth biennial Reinventing Older Communities conference, held between May 12th-14th, 2014, and cosponsored by the Federal Reserve Banks of Atlanta, Boston, Chicago, Cleveland, New York, Philadelphia, Richmond.

 A report exploring how the notice and takedown process became one of the principle mechanisms for regulating freedom of expression, and what it means when robots take over the job of mediating conflicts over online speech.